 A similar procedure known as intact D&E is used to end pregnancies into the final 12 weeks (third trimester).

 In a D&E abortion, the provider first locates the fetus using an ultrasound machine, then determines whether to use a vacuum aspiration or D&C procedure to remove the fetus from the patient’s uterus.
 The decision is based upon the size and level of development of the patient’s fetus.

 Remember, you as the patient have the legal right to change your mind about an abortion decision at any time prior to the actual procedure.
-To find out more about your legal rights in this decision, chat with us here, text HELPLINE to 313131, or call us at 1-800-712-4357.
+To find out more about your legal rights in this decision, chat with us here, text us, or call us at 1-800-712-4357.

 It is also your choice to decide whether or not your provider will induce fetal demise before he or she begins a D&E procedure.2 Induced fetal demise means a fetus’ heart is injected with a lethal dose of a chemical such as potassium chloride prior to the abortion procedure itself.
 This method is used in Labor Induction abortions.

 If patient is 16 weeks or less into her pregnancy, the more common route for a provider to take is vacuum aspiration, where the fetus is removed from the patient’s uterus using suction force.

 If the fetus is more than 16 weeks old—or is slightly above average in size—a provider may choose to do a D&C, where a scraping instrument is used to detach the fetus from the patient’s uterus.3

 An intact D&E may require the provider to crush the skull of a fetus in order for the body to be removed from a patient’s uterus.
 To do this, a provider uses forceps to make an opening at the base of the skull, then uses suction to pull out the skull’s contents, causing the skull to collapse in the process.